QUALIFIED CHARITABLE DISTRIBUTIONS – A Powerful Way to Give

 - Will the QCD be used to satisfy some or all of the Client’s Required Minimum Distribution (RMD)?
-As noted above, the account holder must be over age 70 ½ to qualify for this strategy, which is the age at which RMDs begin.
-Using a QCD to satisfy one’s annual RMD can have significant tax benefits (see below).
+As noted above, the account holder must be over age 70 ½ to qualify for this strategy.
+Although that age used to correspond to the age at which RMDs began, that is no longer the case – distributions are not required from IRAs until the account holder turns 72.
+QCDs can make sense even if a Client doesn’t have to begin making distributions, and using a QCD to satisfy one’s annual RMD can have significant tax benefits (see below).
 Furthermore, it means that the charity is receiving “super-charged” dollars – the money in the IRA was deposited before being taxed, grew tax-deferred for the time it was in the account, and is received by the charity as a tax-free gift.

 - How will the QCD affect the Client’s tax situation?
 When an account holder makes a QCD, the amount of the distribution is excluded from their Adjusted Gross Income (AGI).
 This can be a powerful strategy to employ for Clients with large IRA balances, as their RMDs will be commensurately large; excluding this income from their tax calculation can lead to significant tax savings.
 Furthermore, reducing a Client’s AGI could mean that they’re able to take larger deductions against their income for medical and miscellaneous expenses on Schedule A of their tax return.